Top Gambits Ranked by Lc0: A Deep Dive into Aggressive Chess Openings

 Drawbacks

-• Less forcing than other gambits, leading to quieter positions if Black plays solidly.
+Less forcing than other gambits, transposing into quieter and positional game if Black responds solidly.

 Overview